Unit: 140 (5th London) Field Regiment

 Ernest was born March quarter 1919 in Lambeth, London, the son of Edward and Margaret (née Partridge) Tilston.
 He had an older brother, Edward A. who was born in the December quarter 1916 and died a few months later in the December quarter 1917.
 He also three younger siblings who also died in infancy, Margaret, born and died in the March quarter 1922, Francis T. (December quarter 1923 – March quarter 1924) and Kathleen A. (June quarter 1926 – March quarter 1927).

-Annie Blades later re-married in 1942 to John Elliff, and was buried, as Annie Elliff, next to her former husband (William Blades) in Graves D 71 and 72, Ruskington Cemetery, New Plot.
+Lucy’s mother, Annie Blades, later re-married in 1942 to John Elliff, and was buried, as Annie Elliff, next to her former husband (William Blades) in Graves D 71 and 72, Ruskington Cemetery, New Plot.

 140 Field Regiment, R.A., consisted of 366 & 367 Batteries and went to France in March 1940 landing at Le Havre on the 6th.